Saint-Dier-d'Auvergne

 Saint-Dier-d'Auvergne (/fr/) is a small village-town in the Puy-de-Dôme department in Auvergne-Rhône-Alpes region in central France.
 The commune of Saint-Dier-d'Auvergne is part of the canton of Billom and of the arrondissement of Clermont-Ferrand.

 Geography

 The altitude of the commune of Saint-Dier-d'Auvergne ranges between 416 and 700 meters.
 The area of the commune is 20.15 km^{2}.
 The nearest larger towns are Courpière (10 km to the northeast) and Billom (12 km to the northwest).

 Population and housing

-In 2019, Saint-Dier-d'Auvergne had a population of 542.
-As of 2019, there are 416 dwellings in the commune, of which 265 primary residences.
+As of 2023, the population of the commune was 556.
+As of 2019, there were 416 dwellings in the commune, of which 265 primary residences.